-How to set up Philips Hue with Google Assistant
+How to pair Philips Hue with Google Assistant

 1. Make sure you have the Philips Hue Bridge

 The whole range of Philips Hue products can all be installed together, and you can pick and choose the best products for you to add to your lighting collection.
-The one gadget you’ll have to have to get started is something called the Philips Hue Bridge.
+The one gadget you need to have to hand to get started is something called the Philips Hue Bridge.

-This works as the central hub for the Philips Hue products, and it will be the core part of the system you’ll need to connect your other light up to.
+This works as the central hub for all your Philips Hue products, and will soon become the core part of the system you’ll need to connect your other light up to.
 You can either buy this separately or you can just get the Philips Hue Starter Kit that has a Bridge included.

 Before you start buying kit, you’ll want to take a look at the whole range from Philips and ensure you’re buying the right lighting for you.
-Just remember you can have as much or as little as you need for your home, and you can always add to it in the future.
+Just remember, you can always add to it in the future.

 2. Ensure you have a device that's Google Assistant enabled